 "As long as the tool is being used in R&D and the part is meant to be destroyed, we didn't have to worry about QA/QC," he said.
 "But if I'm making hundreds or thousands of parts and those parts are flying an aircraft, there has to be tremendous QA/QC built around the process.

 "That is really the biggest constraint right now: Building in that quality excellence."

-More on Evans' insight on the 3-D Printing Production Challenge at IndustryWeek.
+Read more on Evans' insight on the 3D Printing Production Challenge at NED's sister site, IndustryWeek.